cb-ci/ci-perfomance-benchmark/README.md

 ## Workload and Testing Strategy

-### Pipelines
+### Pipelines and Workload Models

+To simulate real-world usage, we will use a mix of test scenarios:

+* **Steady-State Build Mix:** A combination of short, medium, and heavy pipelines.
+* **PR/Build Storm:** A high volume of webhooks in a short period.
+* **Multibranch Indexing Wave:** Concurrent indexing of a large number of repositories.
+* **Agent Churn:** (Optional): Rapid creation and tear down of ephemeral agents.

 Suggestions for test/benchmark Pipelines

-* Create a reference MB Pipeline that
+* A simple reference MB Pipeline that
-  * uses GitHub app authentication
   * clones code (small to medium size repo)
   * writes an artifact to JENKINS_HOME (step: archiveArtifacts, to measure time by writing to the volume EBS vs EFS)
-* Use a reference/representative production Pipeline
+* A reference/representative (real production Pipeline)
-  * uses GitHub app authentication
   * fork the repository (single or few branches only)
   * adjust the Pipeline fork code/branch so it doesn't damage anything in production if it gets executed
-* test on both Pipelines
+* test/compare on both Pipelines
-  * indexing
-  * scanning
+  * MI Indexing and Scanning
+  * Scaling the number of builds/commits (1,5,10)
+  * Scaling the number of PRs (1,5,10)
-  * build time/performance
+  * Build time/performance

-### Workload Models

-To simulate real-world usage, we will use a mix of test scenarios:

-1. **Steady-State Build Mix:** A combination of short, medium, and heavy pipelines.
-2. **PR/Build Storm:** A high volume of webhooks in a short period.
-3. **Multibranch Indexing Wave:** Concurrent indexing of a large number of repositories.
-4. **Agent Churn:** (Optional): Rapid creation and tear down of ephemeral agents.

 ### Testing per-Pipeline